NgangaMichael/movie-app/README.md

 # Movie API
-hetting list of movies from a movie api and displaying them on the browser
+getting list of movies from a movie api and displaying them on the browser